toiletbril/toiletline/README.txt

 Definitions
 --------
 Int functions can return error codes.
-They are always above 0, and defined as:
+They are always below 0, and defined as:
 * TL_ERROR;
 * TL_ERROR_SIZE;
 * TL_ERROR_ALLOC.